GuillaumeGSicara/aws-lambda-on-docker-demo/README.md

 ## To test

 - Use poetry in the Dockerfile, poetry files have been added if you want to use these in the `DockerFile`

+## Identified Issues

+- Lambda function gets a KMS access denied to read from registry from time to time, deployement is not idempotent w.r.t that error